 If you would like to read more about NASC; DIG IT, Vol. 2, Issue 1, 2014, ran an article featuring NASC 2014 which can be found here.

-The 2017 NASC will be hosted by the University of Melbourne!
-The conference will be held in Melbourne from 1st - 3rd of September.
+The 2018 NASC will be hosted by the University of Sydney!
+The conference will be held in Sydney from 24th - 26th of August.

 "I attended the 2014 National Student Archaeology Conference (NASC) in Adelaide as a National Committee Member as well as a student presenting my first archaeological paper.
 Through my role as a National Committee Member, I was able to develop my organisation skills as well and understand what it takes to successfully plan and execute a conference.
 In presenting a paper, for the first time, I began to appreciate what is required to successfully deliver a conference paper.
 This experience not only advanced my academic skills, it was a perfect opportunity to establish connections with people who are interested in similar fields of archaeological inquiry.
 The networks established will continue to be beneficial throughout our archaeological careers."